 Since this had a variety of grind settings, you can also use this for your everyday coffee.
 The manufacturer notes that all machines are tested before shipping, so some grounds might remain when the product is shipped.

 This has stainless steel cutting burrs that are durable and powerful.
-The burrs turn at a slow speed, so there’s less frictional heat that can degrade the coffee... flavor, no matter how find the grind.
-The 7-ounce bean hopper and grind jar are made from glass, so you’ll get less static cling that’s common with plastic containers.
+The burrs turn at a slow speed, so there’s less frictional heat that can degrade the coffee flavor, no... matter how fine the grind.
+The seven-ounce bean hopper and grind jar are made from glass, so you’ll get less static cling that’s common with plastic containers.
 This includes a coffee scoop and a burr grinding brush for easy cleaning.
 This grinder includes a one-year hassle-free replacement warranty.

 At The Spruce Eats, our expert writers are committed to researching and writing thoughtful and editorially independent reviews of the best products for your life and your kitchen.
 If you like what we do, you can support us through our chosen links, which earn us a commission.
 Learn more about our review process.